curicsophia/IBM_CodeForCovid_MozziGo/README.md

 # MozziGo
-Our github repository with all of our code and links to our mobile app
+This github repository contains our **IBM Code for Covid** project and its documentation files.
 ## Contents
 - Short description
 - Demo video